-The proposed development footprint will result in a long term or permanent impact on a relatively small area of natural veld.
-The veld itself and the landscape are homogenous with little variation over the site itself.
-The vegetation is described as a sparse open shrubland with a grassy bottom layer.
-The veld and landscape did not contain any rocky outcrop, watercourses or any other biophysical feature that might have resulted in special habitats for fauna or flora.
-Small game and reptiles are likely to occur in the larger area surrounding the town but will be limited within the proposed footprint because of its proximity to the town with its associated anthropogenic activities.
+The proposed development footprint will result in a long term or permanent impact on about 45 ha of natural veld (of which two-thirds had already been transformed), bordering on the existing urban edge of Upington.
+The landscape is very homogenous with little variation over the site itself and does not contain any rocky outcrop or any other biophysical feature that might have resulted in special habitats for fauna or flora.